Funds of up to $5000 are available to ALIA Members wishing to undertake a research project.

 - within four months of completion of the study, a report outlining the aims, purposes, methodology and outcomes of the study and its benefits to the individual, institution and broader profession.

-- within six months of completion of the study, a comprehensive report which may be published in the Australian Library Journal or other ALIA publication.
+- within six months of completion of the study, a comprehensive report which may be published in the Journal of the Australian Library Association or other ALIA publication.

 - within twelve months of completion of the study, a follow-up report detailing how the outcomes of the project have been applied for the benefit of the individual, institution and the broader profession.